saim1437/zynli/frontend/README.md

 ## Notes

-- Recent documents are stored in `localStorage` for now (no accounts yet — that's Phase 2, when Supabase auth + cloud sync replaces this so documents follow you across devices instead of just this browser).
 - All API calls live in `lib/api.ts` — swap `NEXT_PUBLIC_API_URL` in
   `.env.local` to point at a deployed backend instead of localhost.